Rhubarb, Almond and Ginger Crumble

 Rhubarb is never better than in this most English of puddings.

-On Sundays we serve it with proper custard, an extra luxurious addition, see recipe below.
+On Sundays we serve it with proper custard, an extra luxurious addition.
 This recipe also works well with topped-and-tailed-gooseberries.

 This recipe is from Delia's Vegetarian Collection.
 Serves 6

 Begin by preparing the rhubarb.